uuinfolab/r_multinet/README.md

 ## Contribute

-To modify the library, one should consider that a large part of its code is written in C++ and comes from a different repository: https://bitbucket.org/uuinfolab/uunet/.
+To modify the library, one should consider that a large part of its code is written in C++ and comes from the [uunet repository](https://github.com/uuinfolab/uunet).

 If you only want to modify the functions written in R, this can be done directly in this repository.
 These functions are in the R/ directory: